EnlighterJS/documentation/Options.md

 * Javascript options (global scope)
 * HTML Data Attributes (local scope)

+Please keep in mind that these mechanisms are **not coherent** - each of them contains some special options which are only valid in the attribute scope or as javascript option

 ## Priorities ##

 The 3 different types of options (defaults, js options, html attributes) are merged to from the **individual** element configuration